Lesson n°6

 Let's break down this code together.
 When signing in a user, we create a new session associated with this user and store the session's id in the cookies.
 This means that each time the user logs in with a new device, a new session is created and stored in the database.

-On the pages where authentication is required (such as the dashboard page in our example) we will try to find a session from the session_id in the cookies.
+On the pages where authentication is required (such as the dashboard page in our example), we will try to find a session from the session_id in the cookies.
 If a session is found, we set the Current.user to the user associated with the session.
 You can try it in the browser and it should work exactly as it did before.

 Now back to our airport computer scenario: how can we log out the user from all sessions?
-Well that's very simple now, we can simply delete all the sessions associated with the user:
+Well, that's very simple now.
+We can simply delete all the sessions associated with the user:

 user = User.find(id_of_the_user)